 The proof is in Appendix A.3.
+I require every student to rank some school for excluding uninteresting cases where students rank no school and have no effect on assignment outcomes.
 I illustrate this result by an example.

 Example 2.
 There are applicants 1, 2, 3, 4, 5 and schools A, B, C with the following preferences and priorities: